 4. Red Rocks, Sedona, Arizona

-The best hot air balloon flights at Red Rocks take place in the early morning for sunrise.
+The best hot air balloon flights at Red Rocks take place in the early morning, for sunrise.
 Morning is when the winds are mild and ideal for ballooning.
-Most balloon companies offer rides at sunset as well.
-Allow three to four hours for the entire journey if you fly with Sedona Hot Air Balloons.
-You'll spend about an hour in the air.
-Allocate three to four hours for the whole expedition.
-They like to top it all off with a picnic upon landing.
+Some Sedona hot air balloon companies offer rides at sunset as well.
+Allow three to four hours for the entire journey, and end your ride with a gourmet champagne brunch among the backdrop of the famous Sedona red rocks.

 5. Lake Tahoe, California